 At Swan, Consent is built-in.
 This is quite special, because other BaaS' have their clients do it themselves.
 Setting up consent can be a real bother...We are happy to take it off your hands.

 Some operations at Swan, such as initiating a payment, are sensitive and require user consent.
-This is obtained by sending a notification to Swan app.
-The user then consents via the app.
+This is obtained by sending a text message to the user.
+The user then consents via the web browser.

 To protect the user and comply with legal requirements, consent can be given through a Strong Customer Authentication.